oat-sa/theme-toolkit/dev-items/readme.md

 and then compile the theme:

-`grunt compile -p=default`
+`grunt compile:default`

 Look at the result in the destination repository.

 ### Step 3: register item themes

-`grunt itemDev:refresh`
+`grunt items:refresh`

 This command will register every item theme found in the css directory.
+For a given set of themes, this is a one-time setup.
 It is to be run each time you add/rename/remove a theme.
 It DOESN'T need to be run each time you recompile existing themes.

 You can now refresh your browser: you should see a new entry in the theme dropdown menu named 'default'.
 This entry correspond to the file: dev-items/css/themes/items/default/theme.css

-It doesn't cahnge anything yet because we haven't touched at the source files.
+This theme doesn't produce any visible change yet because we haven't touched at the source files.

 ### Step 4: develop!

 Edit your SCSS files.
 For each modification, you need to recompile the themes:

-`grunt compile -p=default`
+`grunt compile:default`

-Of course, you may can make this automatic:
+Of course, you may can make this painless:

-`grunt dev -p=default`
+`grunt watch:default`

 Note that you don't have to perform a full refresh of the page in the browser.
 Pressing F2 key will only reload CSS.